-Gourd, wood, metal, bone
+Medium: Gourd, wood, metal, bone

-Credit Line: Purchase, Frederick M. Lehman Bequest, 2008 (2008.141.2a,b)
+Credit Line: Purchase, Frederick M. Lehman Bequest, 2008

-This tambura is the larger in a set of two and referred to as the male.
-It is decorated with ivory inlay on a dark wood body.
-Its resonator is made from a single piece of wood, but carved to resemble bodies made of strips.
+This tāmbūra is the larger in a set of two and thus called the male.
+It is richly decorated with ivory inlay on the dark wood body.
+Its resonator is bowl-shaped and made of wood.
 This instrument was part of the collection of Y. G. Srimati, an Indian dancer and singer.
-She danced for Mohandas and Kasturba Gandhi and sang bhajans (devotional songs) at his prayer meetings in Madras in 1936.
+She danced for Gandiji and Kasturba and sang bhajans (devotional songs) at his prayer meetings in Madras in 1936.